Dick Gordon (politician): Return to the Senate (2016–2022)

 Gordon ran in the 2016 Senate election as an independent candidate and won, finishing fifth.

 In September 2016, Gordon replaced Senator Leila de Lima as chair of the Senate Committee on Justice and Human Rights, after the senate voted to declare all committee positions vacant.
 After only six hearings, Gordon controversially ended the senate probe on the rise of killings associated with the Philippine drug war, concluding that the extrajudicial killings were not state sponsored or sanctioned by the Duterte administration.
 Gordon also found "no proof" that the Davao Death Squad existed or that the killings were ordered by then-Davao mayor Duterte.

 On August 15, 2017, Gordon exonerated President Duterte's son Paolo Duterte of involvement in a shabu smuggling scheme.
 In September 2017, Gordon was one of the seven senators that did not sign a senate resolution urging the government to stop the spate of killings.
 Gordon claimed, along with the other seven senators, that they were simply not aware of the resolution being passed around.

-In January 2019, Gordon defended a proposal to lower the minimum age of criminal responsibility in the Philippines.
+In January 2019, Gordon defended a proposal to lower the minimum age of criminal responsibility to 12 years old.

 In 2021, Gordon headed the senate investigation on the government's procurement of overpriced pandemic-related goods.
 The probe, which implicated close associates of the president, resulted in Duterte and Gordon engaging in a high profile word war and exchange of legal threats.

 In his second stint as senator, Gordon authored or co-authored laws such as the Philippine Passport Act, the Universal Access to Quality Tertiary Education Act, the Police Courts Act, and the Free Irrigation Service Act.
 Gordon voted to approve the Tax Reform for Acceleration and Inclusion Law.
 Meanwhile, Gordon was the only senator to oppose the Corporate Recovery and Tax Incentives for Enterprises Bill, which aims to cut corporate income taxes and rationalize tax perks.
 Gordon has expressed opposition against the reimposition of the death penalty in the Philippines, and has claimed that the proposed Divorce Bill violates the Constitution.

-On October 8, 2021, Gordon announced that he would for run for re-election as a senator in the 2022 election.
+On October 8, 2021, Gordon announced that he would run for re-election as a senator in the 2022 election.
 The election was held on 9 May 2022; Gordon conceded defeat after early returns from the unofficial and partial COMELEC vote counts indicated that his deficit was too great to overcome.
-This was confirmed by the final results, in which he finished twenty-second in a race to fill twelve seats elected from the nation at large.
+This was confirmed by the final results, in which he finished twenty-second in a race to fill twelve seats representing the nation at large.